Jonathan Wade

-Jonathan Charles Wade (born March 27, 1984) is an American former football player who was a cornerback in the National Football League (NFL) for five seasons.
-He played college football for the University of Tennessee.
-Wade was drafted by the St. Louis Rams in the third round of the 2007 NFL Draft, and he also played for the Detroit Lions, Cincinnati Bengals, and Miami Dolphins of the NFL.
+Jonathan Charles Wade (born March 27, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL) for five seasons.
+He played college football for the Tennessee Volunteers.
+Wade was selected by the St. Louis Rams in the third round of the 2007 NFL draft, and he also played for the Detroit Lions, Cincinnati Bengals, and Miami Dolphins of the NFL.

-Early years
+Early life

 Wade was born in Shreveport, Louisiana.
 He attended Evangel Christian Academy in Shreveport, and played for the Evangel Eagles high school football team.
 His Eagles teams won three state titles and a 1999 national championship during his time there.
 Jonathan also holds 3 records in the state of Louisiana.

 College career

 Wade attended the University of Tennessee, and played for the Tennessee Volunteers football team from 2002 to 2006.
 He was a standout in both track and football.
 Wade played wide receiver when first coming to Tennessee but moved to cornerback after sitting out most of the 2003 with an injury redshirt.
 Wade came under fire by fans early in his career, but many NFL pundits now consider him to be a solid NFL prospect.
-During the 2006 Season, Wade led the Vols in pass deflections is second in interceptions.
+During the 2006 Season, Wade led the Vols in pass deflections and was second in interceptions.
 Wade also was named Second-team All- SEC by the league's coaches and the AP.

 Track and field

 Also a star track athlete, Wade won the gold medal over the 200 meters, with a time of 20.95 seconds, and the bronze medal over 100 meters at 2001 World Youth Championships in Athletics.
 He also won the 2001 and 2002 state titles in the 100 meters and 200 meters.
-He set the state records in both, 200 meters twice, with a time of 21.03 seconds as a junior and broke his own record as a senior 20.58 seconds.
-Broke the Louisiana indoor 55 meters record 6.22 seconds.
+He set the state records in both, 200 meters twice, with a time of 21.03 seconds as a junior and broke his own record as a senior (20.58 seconds).
+Broke the Louisiana indoor 55 meters record (6.22 seconds).
 He was also the Louisiana 2001 and 2002 Gatorade Track and Field Athlete of the Year.

 Wade has also received honors for track and field while he was at the University of Tennessee.
 He was named All-American in 2005 for both indoor and outdoor track.
 Wade also anchored Tennessee's 2003 SEC champion and NCAA outdoor runner-up 4 x 100 metres relay team.

 His personal bests are 6.67 seconds in the 60 meters, 10.15 seconds in the 100 meters and 20.58 seconds in the 200 meters.